drafuse/maxent-grassland-archaeology/README.md

 # Maxent-grassland-archaeology
-This repository contains supplementary data for the draft manuscript "A Maxent predictive model for grassland hunter-gatherer sites".
+This repository contains supplementary data for the draft manuscript "A Maxent predictive model for hunter-gatherer sites in the southern Pampas, Argentina".